-Sustainable forestry is about protecting the future of our biosphere, making sure we have fresh air to breath, and clean water to drink.
-It is also about making a global economy sustain its needs for wood in the present as well as the future by adopting strategies that promote replenishment, jobs and a healthier greener environment, offering more forest space for biodiversity.
+Sustainable forestry is about protecting the future of our biosphere, making sure we have fresh air to breath and clean water to drink.
+It is also about sustaining the global economy's needs for wood in the present as well as the future by adopting strategies that promote replenishment, jobs and a healthier greener environment, offering more forest space for biodiversity.
 It is also about ensuring the future of our forests, enhancing our wildlife habitat, and protecting water.

-The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which forestry practices mimics natural patterns of disturbance and regeneration.
+The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which forestry practices mimic natural patterns of disturbance and regeneration.

 There are many practical steps that a community or business can take to protect the health and longevity of a forest while still profiting from the production and sale of timber and other forest products, such as nuts, fruits, oils, and plants.

-Simply stated, sustainable forestry is working with nature to ensure the future of the world's forest for generations to come.
+Simply stated, sustainable forestry involves working with nature to ensure the future of the world's forests for generations to come.

 In this photo: Nebbia Forest Mural Wallpaper

 Why does sustainable forestry matter in our purchase decisions?

 You would think this is strange but timber, both evergreens and broadleaf trees, is managed around the world as an agricultural crop, albeit slower growing than corn or wheat.

 When one sees photographs of rainforests burning around the world, this represents an alternate use of that timberland for agricultural re-use rather than valuing the trees which grow on the land.